Pipeline safety is a priority for everybody

 Oil, gas and other fuels and chemicals crisscross the continent and beyond through a sprawling system of pipelines under the privy of various operators.
+With so much infrastructure spanning the country, pipeline safety should be a top priority for all involved.
+Here’s what you need to know.

-The PHMSA (Pipeline & Hazardous Materials Safety Administration) is responsible for safety during the transportation of hazardous materials in the United States.
+The PHMSA (Pipeline & Hazardous Materials Safety Administration) is responsible for safety during the transportation of hazardous materials in Canada and the United States.
 This includes safety standards applied to all pipelines across the country.

 The PHMSA’s mission is to protect people and the environment by advancing the safe transportation of energy and other hazardous materials that are essential to our daily lives.
 To do this, the agency establishes national policy, sets and enforces standards, educates, and conducts research to prevent incidents.